brianacnguyen/watchout/README.md

-# DO-YOUR-APPS
+# AVOID THE SEA URCHINS

-> A single-page app that helps Hack Reactor grads analyze their job application progress
+> A simple asteroid-style game built with a partner at Hack Reactor

-## Product Owner

-  - __Product Owner__: Brian Nguyen (brianacnguyen)